-How to protect your data through its lifecycle – part one
+How to protect your data through its lifecycle (Part 1)

 Data is crucial to an organisation's success.
 But the more information an organisation manages, the more risk it carries.
 An organisation may hoard corporate data assuming that it's better to keep it for litigation purposes or that it's cheaper and easier to store it than destroy it.
 More than often, this is not the case.
 Most corporate data outlives its use quickly.
 Only a few industries need to retain data indefinitely.
 Once data is no longer deemed valuable, it becomes a liability, one that could expose an organisation to extreme risks.